WuChuPeng/STM32F10x-Series/Learning Note/STM32F10x_I2C.md

 ## 2.1 Main features
 - **Parallel-bus / I2C protocol converter**
 - **Multimaster capability**: the same interface can act as Master or Slave
 - Generation and detection of 7-bit / 10-bit addressing and General Call
- - Supoorts different communication speeds:
-  + Standard Speed (up to 100KHz)
-  + Fast Speed (up tp 400KHz)
 - Analog noise filter
 - Optional clock stretching
 - 1 byte buffer with DMA capability